angristan/awesome-stars/README.md

 - [Flood-UI/flood](https://github.com/Flood-UI/flood) - A web UI for rTorrent, qBittorrent and Transmission with a Node.js backend and React frontend.
 Migrate to v4: https://github.com/jesec/flood/wiki/Migrate-from-older-versions-of-Flood.
 - [kevana/ui-for-docker](https://github.com/kevana/ui-for-docker) - A web interface for Docker, formerly known as DockerUI.
 This repo is not maintained
 - [jaredly/hexo-admin](https://github.com/jaredly/hexo-admin) - An Admin Interface for Hexo
-- [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - 👻 The #1 headless Node.js CMS for professional publishing
+- [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Turn your audience into a business.
+Publishing, memberships, subscriptions and newsletters.
 - [SuphanutJui/Material-Sidenav-Ghost-Theme](https://github.com/SuphanutJui/Material-Sidenav-Ghost-Theme) - A Ghost blogging-platform theme, based on Materialize.css.
 - [sintaxi/surge](https://github.com/sintaxi/surge) - CLI for the surge.sh CDN
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers